 Characters in Resistance utter Pétain’s name with disdain.
 Marshal Philippe Pétain, leader of the French Vichy government, was authoritarian, right-wing – and some say – an outright fascist.

 This Russian ethnologist worked at the Musée de l’Homme (Museum of Mankind) in Paris.
 He organized a group of scientists and lawyers there to form one of the first resistance groups.
 They used the museum’s basement to secretly publish the anti-Nazi and anti-Vichy newspaper, Résistance from the museum’s basement.

-Resistance can be streamed on-demand with the PBS station member benefit THIRTEEN Passport, as can the PBS foreign-language dramas Line of Separation from Germany, Modus from Sweden, Professor T from Belgium, and Thou Shalt Not Kill from Italy.
+Resistance can be streamed on-demand with the PBS station member benefit THIRTEEN Passport, as can the PBS foreign-language dramas Line of Separation from Germany, Professor T from Belgium, and Thou Shalt Not Kill from Italy.